AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 function Get (X : Rec) return access T;
 ```

-We propose making anonymous access function result types have the level of the
-innermost "master" of their enclosing function call in order to support the "identity"
-function use-case while still allowing any actual parameter to be passed for an anonymous
-access type formal.
+We propose making function result types with anonymous access parts have the level of the deepest actual parameter with anonymous access parts or explicitly aliased actual in order to support the "identity" function use-case while still allowing any other kind of actual parameter to be passed for an anonymous access type formal.

 For example: